coaxial/moshimoshi/README.md

 Every username and password used in the FreeSWITCH config files is fetched from `lib/freeswitch_conf/hosts/secrets.xml`.
 The `secrets.example.xml` can be used as a template.

+Adhearsion environment variables also need to be set in `lib/ahn/.env`.
+The provided `.env.example` file should be used as a template.

 ## Starting MushiMushi

 `git clone https://github.com/Coaxial/mushimushi.git`